Uberi/Parallelist/README.md

     LineCounter =                             ;set up a line counter program (
-    WorkerInitialize()                        ;initialization callback
+    class Worker
     {
-     Return, 0
-    }

-    WorkerProcess()                           ;task callback
+        Process(Task)
         {
             FileName := Parallelist.Data       ;retrieve the file name LineCount := 0
             Loop, Read, %FileName%             ;loop through each line of the file {
                 If A_LoopReadLine Is Not Space ;if the line is not blank or purely whitespace LineCount ++                   ;increment the line count
             }
             Parallelist.Output := LineCount    ;set the output to the file's line count Return, 0
         }

-    WorkerUninitialize()                      ;uninitialization callback
-    {
-     Return, 0
     }
     )

-    Job := ParallelistOpenJob(LineCounter)   ;open a line counter job Loop, 3
+    Job := new Parallelist(LineCounter)        ;open a line counter job Loop, 3
         Job.AddWorker()                        ;add a worker to the job Job.RemoveWorker()                         ;remove a worker from the job Job.Start()                                ;start execution of the job

     Loop, %A_ScriptDir%\Data\*.txt             ;loop through each ".txt" file in the "Data" subfolder of the script directory Job.Queue.Insert(A_LoopFileLongPath)   ;append a task to the queue While, Job.Working                         ;wait for the workers to finish the tasks placed on the queue Sleep, 1

     Job.Stop()                                 ;stop the workers after they have completed the task they are currently working on
-    Job.Close()                              ;close the workers

     TotalLines := 0
     FileCount := Job.Result.MaxIndex()         ;get the number of files processed For Index, Value In Job.Result             ;loop through each result TotalLines += Value                    ;add up the number of lines MsgBox, Found %TotalLines% non-blank lines in %FileCount% files.